toptensoftware/mk.js/readme.md

 }
 ```

-This will look for a file `someLibrary.js` in the following locations:
+This will look for a file `someLibrary.mjs` in the following locations:

 1. the libPath as specified in mkopts (or via the command line)
 2. the users home directory: `~/.mk.js/`